Fox News quietly changes headline after ‘lying’ about Pride flag

 Twitter users pointed out that Fox’s parent company wrapped its logo in the same flag to promote inclusiveness in a corporate responsibility report in 2022.

-Neither the White House nor Fox News immediately responded to The Independent‘s request for comment.
+Fox News did not respond to The Independent‘s request for comment.

 Fox News, other right-wing media organisations and far-right personalities have repeatedly pushed a narrative linking transgender rights to paedophilia.